lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab11.md

-edit the function definitions in `team.c` so that your program uses a `Team` struct to represent a group of people (represented with `People` structs) as a linked list, and has functionality foir adding to the list, deleting from it, and printing it out.
+edit the function definitions in `team.c` so that your program uses a `Team` struct to represent a group of people (represented with `People` structs) as a linked list, and has functionality for adding to the list, deleting from it, and printing it out.
 You should not change `main.c` or `team.h` at all.

 Here's a description of the functions you need to implement: